 A 19 year old (Heath Ledger) finds himself in debt to a local gangster (Bryan Brown) when some gang loot disappears and sets him on the run from thugs.
 Meanwhile two street kids start a shopping spree when they find the missing money.
-Rose Byrne co-stars as a country girl, who Ledger starts a romance on his trip.Written by
+Rose Byrne co-stars as a country girl with whom Ledger starts a romance on his trip.Written by

 John Sacksteder <email@example.com>

 There's a shot of the front yard of a house full of Holden cars.
 The camera pans to the letterbox showing the house number to be 186, the classic Holden engine size.
 See more »

 When Jimmy is catching the train home, Jimmy is riding in a Type K train used by City Rail (at the time) for Sydney suburban rail services, but when we cut outside to The Man watching Jimmy go, it shows a Type V train, used for NSW inter-urban services.
 See more »

 You loaded your gun with old fucking bullets you put through the fucking wash?

 See more »